 - A mobile hoist is either electric or manual and is wheel based.
 It can be moved and used in other classrooms as required.
 If you pay for it from furniture and equipment funding, it is your property as the board.
 It is often a more flexible option because it is easy to move from the classroom to the personal care area.

 To get funding for a hoist for a student with learning support needs, you can apply:

 - for Ministry funding – if it meets our criteria, we will fund it as part of the Learning support property modification process

 - to the Ministry of Health for assistive equipment funding.

-For more information, go to furniture and equipment for students with special education needs.
+For more information, go to furniture and equipment for students with learning support needs.

 If you get a bathroom hoist funded through learning support property modification funding, it comes with a standard sling.
 However, some students may need a customised sling to meet their individual needs.